Pattukottai Periyappa

 Pattukottai Periyappa is a 1994 Indian Tamil-language comedy drama film written and directed by Visu.
 The film stars Lakshmi, Anand Babu, Mohini and Visu.
 It was released on 23 September 1994.

 Plot

-The story portrays the rivalry between a rich arrogant women, Aranthangi Akilandeshwari(Y. Vijaya) and an ambitious lady, Jhansi (Lakshmi) (Jawahar nagar ladies club president).
-The ensue between them leads to cancellation of Pitchumani(Anand Babu) and Uma's(Mohini) marriage.
-Pattukotai Periyappa (Visu), who is Pitchumani's uncle, tries to conduct the marriage against those women forms the rest of the story.
+The story portrays the rivalry between a rich arrogant woman, Aranthangi Akilandeshwari and an ambitious lady, Jhansi.
+What ensues between them leads to Pitchumani and Uma's wedding being cancelled.
+How Pattukotai Periyappa, who is Pitchumani's uncle, tries to ensure the wedding goes ahead despite the two bickering women forms the rest of the story.